DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Plugins to extend or enhance the inner workings of a web browser.

 #####Byte
 A measurement of computer memory or storage capacity.
-A byte comprises 8 *bits*.
+A byte comprises 8 bits.

 ###C